merliseclyde/BAS/cran-comments.md

 ## Reverse Dependencies

-* ginormal
+- ginormal
+- EMJMCMC

 ### revdepcheck results

-We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages